heiswayi/heiswayi.nrird.com/_posts/2020/2020-06-24-what-makes-a-great-software-engineer.md

 ---
 layout: post
-title: What makes a great Software Engineer
+title: What makes a great software engineer
 description: Engineering values that make a software engineer becomes a great one.
 tags: [Software Engineering, Engineering Values]
 ---